-Richard M. Rosan is the President of the ULI Foundation, which is the philanthropic arm of the Urban Land Institute.
+Richard M. Rosan is the past president of the ULI Foundation, which is the philanthropic arm of the Urban Land Institute.
 ULI is a global nonprofit education and research institute supported by nearly 35,000 members representing all aspects of land use and development disciplines.
 Its mission is to provide leadership in the responsible use of land and in sustaining and creating thriving communities worldwide.

 The ULI Foundation, which has a corpus of more than $40 million, supports many of the Institute’s general research and education activities, as well as local programs offered through ULI’s District Council network.
 In addition, the Foundation provides endowments for specific activities, including those related to workforce housing, infrastructure, sustainability, and public leadership in land use.